 conda.yaml get set up in isolated environments by

 RCC.
 Check out what you can find in conda-forge.

-Because building new Python environments can take minutes, our containers leverage the caching provided by
+Because building new Python environments can take minutes, our Cloud Workers leverage the caching provided by

-RCC so the cloud container gets a shared environment cache that builds up automatically as new unique
+RCC.
+The cloud containers where the Worker runs, gets a shared environment cache that builds up automatically as new unique

 conda.yaml files are encountered.